alex-s168/website/pages/compiler-pattern-matching.typ

 #section[
   = Pattern Matching Dialects
-  This section also applies to compilers that don't use dialects, but do pattern matching this way.
-  For example, GHC has the `RULES` pragma, which does something like this.
-I however don't know what that is actually used for...

-  \
   I will also put this method into the category of "structured pattern matching".

   \
   The main example of this is MLIR, with the `pdl` and the `transform` dialects.
-  Sadly few projects/people use these dialects, and instead use C++ pattern matching code.
+  Sadly few projects/people use these dialects, and instead do pattern matching in C++ code.
-  I think that is because the dialects aren't documented very well.
+  Probably because the dialects aren't documented very well.
 ]

 #section[